LedgerHQ/app-openpgp/README.md

 - `compiled_app_binaries` within binary files of the build process for each device
 - `code-coverage` within HTML details of code coverage

+## Known limitations

+Today, the current App has some known limitations.

+- RSA4096 is disabled, because of an issue with the watchdog, resetting the device during long prime number operation.
+- Using Ed25519 template, the decrypt doesn't output a correct result.